dojo/widget-core/README.md

 To connect the registered `payload` to a widget, we can use the `Container` HOC (higher order component) provided by `widget-core`.
 The `Container` accepts a widget `constructor`, `injector` label, and `getProperties` mapping function as arguments and returns a new class that returns the passed widget from its `render` function.

-`getProperties` receives the `payload` return from the injector function and the `properties` passed to the container HOC component.
+`getProperties` receives the `payload` returned from the injector function and the `properties` passed to the container HOC component.
 These are used to map into the wrapped widget's properties.

 ```ts
 import { Container } from '@dojo/widget-core/Container';